5004-SEA-Fa24-Geeng/hello-world-ivanlxc/Report.md

 ### Program Flow
 Write a short paragraph detailing the flow of the program in your own words.
 This is to help you understand / trace the code (and give you practice of something called a code walk that will be required in this course).

+> AlohaWorld is the "Driver" of the program, it only contain the main method and is the start of the entire program.
+It initiates the ConsoleView class to collect user input including name and locality, view the greeting, and determine whether to continue and loops until user inputs “no”.
+The Greeter class is used to generate the greeting message, and then the greeting message is going to be shown in the ConsoleView.

 ## Assignment Questions